Saturday, December 31, 2016

 That stopped me in my tracks.
 Light dawned, belatedly, in one bookseller’s brain!
 The title of Kathleen Stocking’s book: The Long Arc of the Universe – that was her reference!

-Originally I didn’t cared for the title.
+Originally I didn’t care for the title.
 It seemed vague and having little to do with the content of the essays – but only because I had completely missed the allusion!
 When I’d shared my initial misgivings about the title with the author, she kindly refrained from pointing out my ignorance.
 I wish now she had not been so careful of my feelings!

 Because now it makes perfect sense.
 It captures perfectly Stocking’s optimism in the future, a clear-eyed optimism she shares with President Obama, despite hard truths both have faced in this world.